 Sometimes I feel like professors get together and think of ways to make their students stress out.
 I would have 3 HUGE projects all due the exact same week (By huge, I mean they’d each have over 50hrs worth of work invested in them).
 Being able to complete things on time wouldn’t be possible if I didn’t manage my time.

 For time management, I had 3 color-coded planners.
 That might be a little excessive.
-A planner is a great choice to use during the school year (I found this SUPER cute planner for the 2017-2018 school year that you should check out).
+A planner is a great choice to use during the school year.
 But planners are only helpful if you use them.
 Be sure to keep track of major projects, know when tests are coming up, and look at your weekly workload ahead of time so you don’t end up scrambling last minute to finish things.

 3. Budget Your Social Life